Interpreting The Book of Revelation

 6) However, simply because a writing exhibits some of the features of an apocalypse does not necessarily mean that its message or theology must conform to that genre.
 That would be to ignore both the dynamic of inspiration (God's word) and the creativity of the author/community of faith (in human words).
 While the book of Revelation is obviously modeled in some ways on the classic form of apocalyptic writings, the message of the book implies something far different than "traditional" apocalyptic writings.

-B. The book as prophecy: Because the Book of Revelation is written in John’s own name, it is related to OT prophecy, perhaps more closely than it is to apocalyptic.
+B. The book as prophecy: Because the Book of Revelation is written in John’s own name, it is related to Old Testament prophecy, perhaps more closely than it is to apocalyptic.
 But it is not prophecy in the popular (and incorrect) modern sense of "predicting the future."
-OT prophecy was overwhelmingly concerned with speaking God’s message to people of the prophet’s own time, interpreting God’s will for them in light of then current historical events.
+Old Testament prophecy was overwhelmingly concerned with speaking God’s message to people of the prophet’s own time, interpreting God’s will for them in light of then current historical events.
 The prophets were primarily "covenant mediators," calling the people to be faithful to God in the midst of the ups and downs of history.

 1) In this sense, Revelation is a message, not for the far future, but for the first century Church whose very existence was being threatened by persecution from both Romans and Jews.
 But as a message to the first century church, since we accept it as Scripture, it is also a "word" of God to the church today.